user42_kevin.gpg-- GnuPG public key, binary

 The new is signed by the old so trust should go transitively.

 .asc signatures are from the new key (its subkey).
 The Perl

 SIGNATURE files are either old or new according

 Of course there's limited point giving key finding instructions here.
 Unless you get it or verify by an independent channel then it's not much better than a checksum.

 All of tuxfamily can be reached by either https.
-Links here to the download area are mostly https in the interests of maintaining privacy and security, especially when getting software.
+Links here to the download area are mostly https in the interests of maintaining privacy and security for getting software or software instructions.
 The HTTPS SSL certificate is

 This page Copyright 2014, 2015, 2016, 2017, 2018, 2019 Kevin Ryde.